CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 ---
 ## Where Change Becomes Lived Experience

 Ideas are easy to collect.
 Real change happens when you practice something differently in your daily life.

 This space is not about learning more.
 It’s about living differently — calmly, deliberately, and in ways that support your health, clarity, and long-term well-being.

-No hustle.
-No optimization culture.
-No pressure to become someone else.

 Just practical steps that help you come back to yourself.